 Muslims account for 99.4 per cent of the population (Shiites 90-95 per cent, Sunnis 5-10 per cent), others (including Zoroastrians, Jews and Christians) make up 0.3 per cent and the remaining 0.4 per cent is unspecified, according to the CIA World Factbook.

-Iran is ethnically diverse, although the government does not disclose any information about ethnicity in its statistics.
-However, most sources confirm that Persians represent 61 per cent of the population, followed by Kurds (10 per cent), Lurs (6 per cent) and Baloch (2 per cent).
-Other ethnicities account for the remaining 21 per cent, including Azerbaijanis (16 per cent), Arabs (2 per cent), Turkmen and Turkic tribes (2 per cent), as well as Armenians, Assyrians and Georgians.
+Iran is an ethnically diverse country although the Iranian government does not disclose any information about ethnicity through its statistics; However, most sources confirm that the Persians represent 61% of the population, followed by the Kurds (10%), the Lour (6%), and the Baloch (2%).
+Other ethnicities account for the remaining 21%, including Azerbaijanis (16%), Arabs (2%), Turkmen and Turkish tribes (2%), as well as Armenians, Assyrians and Georgians.

 Areas of Habitation

-The population density is 49.15 people/km2, according to the 2018 population census.
-The population in urban areas is 74.9 per cent of the total population, most of which is concentrated in the north, north-west and west of the country.
+The population density was 49.15 people/km2, according to the 2018 population census.
+The population in urban areas is 74.9 percent of the total population, most of which is concentrated in the north, north-west, and west of the country.